Basic Reference on the Web

 Livemocha: Language learning online.
 Practice with native speakers.

 Ancestry.com: Easy searching by individual name in family trees, Social Security, death index, selected census and vital records.
-Fees for full-text.
-Free access at the Vermont State Library, Montpelier.
+Fees for full-text, but free access is available at the Vermont State Library, Montpelier.
 Vermont birth, marriage, and death records from 1909-2008 are available for research through Ancestry.com which is a pay service.
 Vermont residents however can research these records for free via an account on MyVermont.gov.
 For more information about accessing the records through MyVermont.gov, please see this FAQ.

 Death Indexes: Organized by state, most links require fees for all or most records.

 Ellis Island: Passenger lists, multiple searching options.
 Requires free registration.

 Family Search: Sponsored by the Church of Latter-Day Saints.
 Some – but not all – Vermont birth, marriage, and death records in the state registry from 1760 to 1954 are now available.